The Bankrate promise

 Certain states may charge drivers with an OWVI or DUAC.
 An OWVI means operating while visibly impaired and DUAC is driving with an unlawful alcohol concentration.

-In Michigan, you can be charged with an OWVI if you are visibly impaired by alcohol or a controlled substance and try to operate a motor vehicle.
+In Michigan, you can be charged with an OWVI if you are visibly impaired by alcohol or a controlled substance and try to operate a motor vehicle, although it is a lesser offense than an OWI.
 In South Carolina, the term DUAC is used in place of DWI.
-South Carolina drivers with a BAC above 0.08 percent could be charged with a DUAC.
+The distinction between a DUI and a DUAC in South Carolina is that a DUAC focuses on the driver’s impairment level, whatever their BAC level, while the DUAC charge is related to BAC levels above 0.08 percent.

 Potential consequences of a DWI or DUI in each state